 Seborrhea is a skin condition where the sebaceous glands in the skin produce too much sebum (an oily substance that lubricates the skin and hair).
 This causes the skin to be scaly, itchy, and red.

-There are 2 types of seborrhea:
+There are two types of Seborrhea:

-Most affected dogs have dry and oily seborrhea at the same time.
+Most affected dogs have dry and oily Seborrhea at the same time.

 Seborrhea is usually secondary to an underlying issue, including:

 - Environmental factors: temperature, change in humidity

 - Yeast skin infections

 In these cases, the dog will not show scaling at a young age.
 It will only develop from scratching due to other skin problems.

 When there is no underlying issue, it is known as idiopathic or primary Seborrhea.
 In these cases, it is usually genetic, and scales will form at a young age.

 Seborrhea usually affects places with many sebaceous glands, including the back, underside, thighs, feet, armpits, and neck.

 - Skin flaking off in white scales (which you may notice where your pet lies)